 This isn't theoretical.
 It's happening right now.

-Stefanina's Pizzeria in Missouri had to warn patrons not to trust Google.
-The platform's AI had falsely advertised non-existent specials and discounts — claiming large pizzas were available at the price of small ones.
-A family-run restaurant, fighting a machine that was confidently lying about their menu.
+Stefanina's, a family-run restaurant in Wentzville, Missouri, had to warn patrons not to trust Google for its specials.
+The platform's AI had advertised non-existent deals — including claiming large pizzas were available at the price of small ones.
+"As a small business, we can't honor a Google AI special," the owner told local news (First Alert 4, August 2025).

-In Minnesota, a solar installation company sued Google after AI-generated search summaries falsely suggested the business was facing legal action for deceptive sales practices.
-No such lawsuits existed.
-The AI invented a legal crisis from thin air.
+In Minnesota, solar contractor Wolf River Electric sued Google after AI-generated search summaries falsely claimed the company was facing a lawsuit from the state attorney general for deceptive sales practices.
+No such lawsuit existed — the AI invented a legal crisis from thin air, and the company says it cost millions in cancelled contracts (PPC Land, 2025).

 AI doesn't correct bad data.
 It amplifies it — making errors look authoritative until they collapse.
 If your digital governance is sloppy, AI will make it worse, not better.